Raunak45-raj/Roogle/README.md

 # Roogle
-this an searching engine in which you can experience a new thing. just trying 😉
+this an searching engine in which you can experience new things 😉